 The best way is to get paid.
-If you’ve been paid three times, you know there must be something there and it wasn’t a fluke (getting paid once means you might have just gotten lucky).
+If you’ve been paid three times, you know there must be something there as a general rule.

 To get you started, go ask a few of your friends what you are good at.
 Note it down and compare it to the interests you have.
 There will typically be a couple of crossover points that you can use to get started.

 Action steps & takeaways